agalue/LGTM-PoC/dashboards/README.md

 There are dashboards for Tempo, but they need some rework to avoid depending on the `cluster` label, as the `singleBinary` mode is unavailable.

-For that reason, there are no dashboards available.
+For that reason, there are no dashboards deployed on this PoC.

 ## TNS Application